-Jackson B. Miller - Associate Professor of Communication Arts and Director of Forensics
+Jackson B. Miller - Professor of Communication Arts, Director of Forensics

 Protest and Reform Rhetoric